Eric is a miniature, post-modern picture book by Australian author illustrator Shaun Tan. This simple story says big

 The main character is the storyteller narrator.

-This kid (I assumed it was a boy, but she could just as easily be a girl) She is overconfident about her ability to explain her world to a newcomer.
+This kid (I assumed it is a boy, but she could just as easily be a girl) is overconfident about her ability to explain her world to a newcomer.
 She feels she knows her own world very well.
 But her Weakness is that she can’t possibly know her own world until she experiences someone else’s.

 She is looking forward to teaching an exchange student everything about her local environs.
 This will make her feel like an expert.
 She will feel heard.
 She will feel important and useful.